 Please note, that health insurance is mandatory.
 If you don‘t pay your insurance contribution, the university will be informed about that matter and you would not be allowed to continue your studies.
 If you should ever be unable to pay your contribution, don‘t just skip it – you should contact the insurance company and talk about the problem in order to find a solution.

-Further Information about health insurance you can find on this Information sheet or visit the Consumer Information portal.
+Further Information about health insurance you can find on the Consumer Information portal.
 Click for an overview about all offered public health insurances and private health insurances with contact details in Germany.